ltonetwork/documentation/02-scenario/index.md

 ### id

 A URI as a unique identifier for the scenario.
-This is typically and [LTRI](http://specs.livecontracts.io/draft-01/01-/).
+This is typically an [LTRI](http://specs.livecontracts.io/draft-01/00-ltri/).

+The id MUST point to an immutable version of the scenario.
+Modifying the scenario SHOULD always result in a new id.
+Previous versions of the scenario SHOULD remain available.

 ### title